CA-ma/address_book_challenge/README.md

 **Application view with contact form**<br>
 ![contact added](/src/img/contact_form.png)

 The source code is contained in [`app.js`](/src/app.js).
-It contains brief comments that name key methods which enable the functionality of the app.
-Notably,
+It contains comments that describe key methods which enable the app functionality.
+Notably, the function that store information in `window.localStorage`, that `renderContacts()`, and that delete a selected contact from `window.localStorage` drive most of the app.

----

 Feature testing is accomplished using Cucumber, which enables Behavior Driven Design (BDD) processes with the rigor of Test Driven Development (TDD) in one's coding flow.
 User stories were drafted to guide the development of scenarios in the feature testing process.
 Two scenarios, located in [`/features/main.feature`](/features/main.feature) were derived from the following user story.